WHICH CROSS? WHOSE SALVATION?

 take up his cross, and follow me.

 For whoever wishes to save his life will lose it,

 but whoever loses his life for my sake

 This cross kills people.
-There is nothing salvific with such a burden.
+There is nothing salvific with such an inhuman burden.
 It is a cruel and humiliating punishment.
-There is no way one can justify, rationalize, valorize or spiritualize injustice.
+There is no way one can justify, rationalize, valorize or spiritualize an unjust cross.

-There is no way a priest or pastor can preach to take up your cross because your reward is great in heaven; to suffer hunger now because you will soon attend an everlasting banquet; or that to say that sickness is OK because in heaven there will be no more pain.
-Suffer now, enjoy later.
-Some sort of eternal delayed gratification.
+There is no way a priest or pastor can preach to take up your cross because your reward will be great in heaven; to suffer hunger now because you will soon attend an everlasting banquet; or that to say that sickness is OK because in heaven there will be no more pain.
+Suffer now, enjoy later!
+Some sort of eternal delayed gratification?

-There is no way a President can say: I will kill the drug addicts now in order to give a future to our children.
-He sometimes projects himself as someone who takes care of the poor or one who is concerned with the youth.
+There is no way a President can say: I will kill the drug addicts now in order to give a beautiful future to our children.
+He sometimes makes it appear as someone who takes care of the poor or one who is concerned with the youth.
 But no solution is forthcoming to respond to the hunger of our people during the pandemic, to the lack of work due to lockdowns, to the sick in overflowing hospitals, to the frontliners who are tired and underpaid.
 Instead what you get are tirades against those who oppose him or curses the poor as "pasaway", "mga gahi'g ulo!"
 Instead, he protects the policemen who killed the addicts, or the Cabinet members who squandered the people's money.

 These imposed crosses are not salvific at all.
 They do not save us.
 They kill people and condemn them to hell.